syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/visual-studio-integration/convert-project.md

 Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core conversion is a Visual Studio add-in that converts an existing ASP.NET Core application into a Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential JS 2) Web application by adding the required assemblies and resource files.

 N> The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core (Essential JS 2) Web Application Project conversion utility is available from v16.3.0.17.
 Before using the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Project Conversion, check whether the **ASP.NET Core Extensions - Syncfusion** is installed or not in Visual Studio Extension Manager by clicking on the **Extensions -> Manage Extensions -> Installed**  for Visual Studio 2019 or later and for Visual Studio 2017 by clicking on the **Tools -> Extensions and Updates -> Installed**.
 If this extension is not installed, install the extension by following the steps from the [download and installation](download-and-installation) help topic.
-Also, check whether the corresponding Essential Studio&reg; version build is installed or not.
-If the Essential Studio&reg; version is not same for both the Extension and build, then the Project Conversion will not be shown.
+Also, check whether the corresponding Essential Studio<sup style="font-size:70%">&reg;</sup> version build is installed or not.
+If the Essential Studio<sup style="font-size:70%">&reg;</sup> version is not same for both the Extension and build, then the Project Conversion will not be shown.

 The steps below help you to convert the ASP.NET Core application to the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core application via the Visual Studio: